Worksheet: Tables and Graphs of Proportional Relationships

 - EIn 45 minutes, the distance traveled is 7.5 miles.

-Hannah started doing exercise in order to lose weight.
+Scarlett started doing exercise in order to lose weight.
 She lost 150 grams per week.
-Which of the following graphs represents Hannah’s situation?
+Which of the following graphs represents Scarlett’s situation?